Haneen-Abdulgllil/12/README.md

 **Steps to create a pull request**

 1. Make a PR to develop branch.
-2. Comply with the best practices and guidelines e.g. where the PR concerns visual elements it should have an image showing the effect.
-3. It must pass all continuous integration checks and get positive reviews.
+2. It must pass all continuous integration checks and get positive reviews.
-4. After this, changes will be merged to develop branch.
+3. After this, changes will be merged to develop branch.